department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/Analysis-and-reporting/Pay.gov-and-copay-findings.md

   _Note: "Manage VA debt link" on My VA was not enabled in the prototype.
 There were 2 failed data collections on this question._

    10 out of 16 participants found the copay link on My VA.
-When looking for how much they owe to the VA from past health visits, "financial, billing, payment" were mentioned by the participants, and they said they were looking for those terms and expecting links with those terms would lead them to the right place.
+When looking for how much they owe to the VA from past health visits, "financial, billing, payment" were terms mentioned by the participants, and they said they were looking for those terms and expecting links with those terms would lead them to the right place.

 There are multiple starting points that can lead them to check how much they owe (see screenshots below).

 <img width="1147" alt="Screenshot 2023-08-09 at 10 42 56 AM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/65574620/61131258-58ef-4b5d-a03b-ed9c5b955dc0">

 <img width="628" alt="Screenshot 2023-08-09 at 10 43 58 AM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/65574620/bbef57c1-fecd-4996-bcc4-e2ad3c50aa7f">

+**Quote**

 - **How is the payment linked to the bill?**